Hylda Sims 1932-2020

 Building a City for Jamie, 1996, ISBN 0-19-28282517-8. and others...

-Hylda serves on the Second Light Network committee.
+Hylda served on the Second Light Network committee for many years.

-These days Hylda writes songs and poetry and occasionally gets stuck in and writes a novel.
-The published one is Inspecting the Island, based on the school she had the great good fortune to attend – A S Neill’s free school, Summerhill.
-Hylda co-runs Fourth Friday (and previously, Poetry & Jazz) at the Poetry Café, Covent Garden.
+Hylda wrote songs and poetry and occasionally ‘got stuck in and wrote a novel’.
+The published one is Inspecting the Island, based on the school she had the ‘great good fortune to attend’ – A S Neill’s free school, Summerhill.
+Hylda co-ran the popular Fourth Friday poetry and music event at the Poetry Café in Covent Garden and, prior to that, Poetry & Jazz) at the same venue.
 Her narrative poetry sequence, Reaching Peckham, was set to music, performed at Dulwich Festival and on the London fringe and published in pamphlet & tape form.
-Her first poetry collection is Sayling the Babel (includes the odd song), from Hearing Eye, 2007.
+Her first poetry collection is Sayling the Babel (includes the odd song), published by Hearing Eye in 2007.

 Sayling the Babel, poetry, Hearing Eye, 2007;